-This manual describes operations required for he installation and commissioning of the HPD (High Performance drive) drive for brushless motors.
+This manual describes operations required for the installation and commissioning of the high power family HPD N (High Performance Drive - New series with extended maximum voltage range) drive for brushless motors.
 Read all chapters of the manual carefully before using the drive.